SYZYGY MISSIONS SUPPORT NETWORK

 And you don’t have to be university age to take part in a short-term mission team.
 Many agencies are specifically recruiting older people, who have the benefit of life experience and wisdom even if not all the energy of youth.
 In many ways they can achieve more than their younger counterparts, so don’t rule yourself out.

 So what are you doing this summer?
-Doing the usual or doing something different.
+Doing the usual or doing something different?
 Taking a break or taking a risk?
 Go on, do something adventurous this summer which will change your world, somebody else’s world, and see God at work in you and through you.
 But don’t leave it too late!

 Working with Generation Y